elunna/nerfhack-changelog/README.md

 * Auto-ID wands when engraving (xnh)
 * Automatically use a process of elimination for auto-identifying wands when available (Un)
 * Auto-ID loadstones when attempting to drop or stash them (Un)
-* Auto-id flint yielded from applying rocks to eachother
+* Auto-id flint yielded from applying rocks to each-other
 * Auto-ID most musical instruments upon use (Un)
 * Auto-ID magic lamps and oil lamps when rubbing (Un)
 * Auto-ID dunce cap when it's first put on (Un)